Kei tēnei whārangi

 On this page

-$37.5m funding will be brought forward from the existing $374 million COVID Arts and Culture recovery programme.
+In September 2021 as a response to the Delta outbreak, it was announced that $37.5 million funding was brought forward from the existing $374 million COVID Arts and Culture recovery programme.

 Cultural agency supports

-$10 million funding to cultural agencies to enable them to support at-risk organisations, key infrastructure, artists and projects:
+$10 million funding was provided to cultural agencies to enable them to support at-risk organisations, key infrastructure, artists and projects:

 - $5 million to Creative New Zealand to support at-risk organisations, including festivals and community arts organisations, and to provide employment and continuity of practice for creative practitioners

 - $3 million to the New Zealand Music Commission to support the continued operation of key music infrastructure, and to provide support to artists, venues and key support sectors, to adapt to new Delta Level 2 requirements and manage the uncertainty of COVID-19 alert levels

 - $1 million to Te Papa/Museums Aotearoa to increase the Museums Hardship Fund and work with the museum sector on their sustainability and viability, and